 Graybard felt a welcoming warmth overcome him.
 A companion to Dali was a great start.
 As they sat down on either side of the table, Graybard said, “She seems to care for you.”

 Graybard didn’t respond, allowing an uncomfortable silence to befall them.
-He was happy when Naveah brought two drinking vessels filled to the brim.
-Planks of steamed potatoes, mashed peas, with generous cuts of pork and fowl, followed.
+He was happy when Nevaeh brought two drinking vessels filled to the brim.
+Planks of steamed potatoes, mashed peas, with generous slabs of pork and fowl, followed.
 Another server brought freshly baked bread, sliced for convenience.

 “Please accept this meal as our gift,” she said, curtsied and walked away.

-Dali handed Graybard a plate.
+Dali looked at the bounty on their table.
 “I hope you are hungry.
 There is more food than I can consume by myself.”

 Without hesitation, Graybard grabbed slices of meat and placed them on a wooden slab.
 He chugged some ale before he started eating.
 Dali grinned at his healthy appetite.
 “So, what do you know about our Lady of Bon Abbi?”

 Graybard paused and took a drink before answering.
 “Not much, except she is rather feisty and determined to meet Luka Dey.”